Ry4nnnn/42_Cub3d/README.md

 # 42_Cub3d
 This is a simple game project inspired by Wolfenstein 3D.
 This project is also one of the projects in 42 core program.

+This readme will be divided into two parts.
+The first part is about simple introduction of the project, aka the installation, compilation, instructions to play the game, and parameters to parse into the program.
+The second part will dive deep into the algorithms used.

+## Introduction of the project

+## Algorithms used in this project
 ### DDA Algorithm

 ### Fix Fisheye Effects